 With professor Mark Witte, Peter did an independent study that merged his major with his minor in data science.
 “I concentrated on college football merchandise sales.
 It was so intriguing that I’m making it my senior thesis for the Honors College.
 I’ll be examining data from 17 different universities.”
 Peter is undecided on what he’ll do after graduation, but he knows that his background in economics is preparing him to excel whether his next step is graduate school or the professional realm.
 “I’ll be well prepared and well connected.”

-Our program in economics can prepare you to work in numerous areas.
-Banking?
-Absolutely.
-Manufacturing?
-Of course.
-Transportation, insurance, retail and real estate?
-Definitely.
-All of these industries rely on economists, and our faculty includes specialists in a number of diverse areas within the field.
-Our department is also home to the Office of Economic Analysis, the Initiative for Public Choice and Market Process, and the Carter Real Estate Center.
+Our program can prepare you to work in numerous areas whether that’s banking, manufacturing, transportation, insurance, retail, real estate or another field.
+All of these industries rely on economists, and our faculty includes specialists in a number of diverse areas including gambling, international trade, economic development and environmental economics.
+Our department is also home to the College’s Office of Economic Analysis and the Center for Public Choice and Market Process.